informatics-isi-edu/ermrestjs/docs/dev-docs/javascript-incompatible-with-IE.md

 4. window.origin: Instead of using `window.origin` use `window.location.origin` for IE compatibility.

-5. Function.prototype.name: This read-only property indicating the function's name is not supported by IE.
+5. Function.prototype.name: This read-only property indicating the function's name is not supported by IE (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/name#Browser_compatibility).